Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 #### FengYun 4 series
 - **FengYun 4A** and **FengYun 4B** currently broadcast a **linearly polarized LRIT** ~~and **HRIT** signal~~.
 The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px)~~, HRIT only transmits a single unencrypted infrared channel~~.

-> NOTE: As of the latest commit (04/2024), FengYun 4A has recently started broadcasting its LRIT signal, but no products have been decoded so far.
+> NOTE: As of the latest commit, FengYun 4A has recently started broadcasting its LRIT signal, but no products have been decoded so far.
 FengYun 4B is still commisioning, has only transmitted old FY 4A imagery so far.

 > Both HRIT broadcasts are currently disabled.